Linux finger command

 Finger may be used to look up users on a remote machine.
-The format is to specify a user as "user@host", or "@host", where the default output format for the former is the -l style, and the default output format for the latter is the -s style.
+The format is to specify a user as "[email protected]", or "@host", where the default output format for the former is the -l style, and the default output format for the latter is the -s style.
 The -l option is the only option that may be passed to a remote machine.

 If standard output is a socket, finger will emit a carriage return (^M) before every linefeed (^J).
-This is for processing remote finger requests when invoked by fingerd, the finger daemon.
+This format is for processing remote finger requests when invoked by fingerd, the finger daemon.